🌪️ Updated July 2026

 - • Can overheat on long runs

-"The Bajaj Rex is a classic budget choice.
-If you live alone, or only need a mixer for basic daily tasks like ginger-garlic paste and chutneys, this 500W machine is perfectly adequate and incredibly ch…"
+"The Bajaj GX-1 is a classic budget choice.
+If you live alone, or only need a mixer for basic daily tasks like ginger-garlic paste and chutneys, this 500W machine is perfectly adequate and incredibly c…"

 💰 Price Comparison — Amazon vs Flipkart vs MRP